jcbhmr/setup-wasm-tools/README.md

       - uses: actions/checkout@v4
       - uses: jcbhmr/setup-wasm-tools@v2
       - run: cargo build --target wasm32-wasi
-      - run: wasmtime target/wasm32-wasi/debug/*.wasm
+      - run: wasm-tools print target/wasm32-wasi/debug/*.wasm
 ```

 ### Inputs

-- **`wasmtime-version`:** Which version of Wasmtime to install.
+- **`wasm-tools-version`:** Which version of wasm-tools to install.
 This can be an exact version specifier such as `16.0.0` or a semver range like `~16.0.0` or `16.x`.
 Use `latest` to always install the latest release.
 Defaults to `latest`.

-- **`wasmtime-token`:** The GitHub token to use when fetching the version list from [bytecodealliance/wasmtime](https://github.com/bytecodealliance/wasmtime/releases).
+- **`wasm-tools-token`:** The GitHub token to use when fetching the version list from [bytecodealliance/wasm-tools](https://github.com/bytecodealliance/wasm-tools/releases).
 You shouldn't have to touch this.
 The default is the `github.token` if you're on github.com or unauthenticated (rate limited) if you're not on github.com.

 ## Development